-- ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal years 2014-2016. - For fiscal year 2017, the following changes of assumptions affected the total pension liability since the prior measurement date: (a) the assumed rate of inflation was reduced from 3.25% to 3.00%, (b) payroll growth assumption was reduced from 4.00% to 3.50%, (c) assumed real wage growth was reduced from 0.75% to 0.50%, (d) rates of withdrawal, retirement and disability were updated to reflect recent experience, (e) mortality among active members was updated to RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age set-back for both males and females, (f) mortality among service retired members and beneficiaries was updated to the following RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120% of male rates and 110% of female rates, (g) mortality among disabled members was updated to RP-2000 Disabled Mortality Table, 90% for male rates and 100% for female rates, set back five years is used for the period after disability retirement and (h) the discount rate was reduced from 7.75% to 7.50%. - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2018. - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2019. - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2020 - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2021. - ^a For fiscal year 2022, the following changes of assumptions affected the total pension liability since the prior measurement date: (a) wage inflation decreased from 3.00% to 2.40%, (b) future salary increases changed from 3.50%-18.20% to 3.25%-13.58%, (c) investment rate of return decreased from 7.50% to 7.00%, (d) discount rate decreased from 7.50% to 7.00% and (e) mortality tables changed from the RP-2014 Blue Collar mortality table to the PUB-2010 General Employee Amount Weight Below Median Healthy Retiree mortality table.
+- ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2014. - n There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2015. - ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2016. - ^a For fiscal year 2017, the following changes of assumptions affected the total pension liability since the prior measurement date: (a) the assumed rate of inflation was reduced from 3.25% to 3.00%, (b) payroll growth assumption was reduced from 4.00% to 3.50%, (c) assumed real wage growth was reduced from 0.75% to 0.50%, (d) rates of withdrawal, retirement and disability were updated to reflect recent experience, (e) mortality among active members was updated to RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age set-back for both males and females, (f) mortality among service retired members and beneficiaries was updated to the following RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120% of male rates and 110% of female rates, (g) mortality among disabled members was updated to RP-2000 Disabled Mortality Table, 90% for male rates and 100% for female rates, set back five years is used for the period after disability retirement and (h) the discount rate was reduced from 7.75% to 7.50%. - ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2018. - ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2019. - ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2020. - ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2021. - ^a For fiscal year 2022, the following changes of assumptions affected the total pension liability since the prior measurement date: (a) wage inflation decreased from 3.00% to 2.40%, (b) future salary increases changed from 3.50%-18.20% to 3.25%-13.58%, (c) investment rate of return decreased from 7.50% to 7.00%, (d) discount rate decreased from 7.50% to 7.00% and (e) mortality tables changed from the RP-2014 Blue Collar mortality table to the PUB-2010 General Employee Amount Weighted Below Median Healthy Retiree mortality table. - ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2023.